[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Interestingly, if you bought a Stadium Edition, a Test Match Edition, an International Rugby edition, plus a spare pair of floodlights and a mains adaptor in 1981 it would only cost you £73.19.
 So it wasn't even as if you were getting a bargain!!

 Now Britain wasn't exactly in the middle of an economic boom in 1981, and I don't think many copies could have been sold.
-Subbuteo obviously didn't sell as many as they'd hoped, because the story goes that staff being made redundant from Waddingtons in Leeds were given a set as a farewell gift.
+Subbuteo obviously didn't sell as many as they'd hoped, because the story goes that staff being made redundant from Waddingtons in Leeds in the mid 1990s were given a set as a farewell gift.
 Oddly, this may well have appreciated in value more than any redundancy payout they received.

 1987: Club Colours Painting Set.